Update March 2020

 The doors on a computer are actually called “Ports”.
 A lot of these Ports are legitimately used as part of the normal operation of your PC when connected to a network such as the Internet, I could go on and bore you to tears but I won’t.
 The way to protect those Ports (open doors) is to close them – that was easy!
 Unfortunately some Ports have to be left open for legitimate network traffic so what you need is a sentry or doorman standing guard at these doors.
 The sentry would in effect check the credentials of anyone trying to come through the door (port).

-The way you would do that is to have something called a “Firewall”.(built-in to Windows10) At the most basic level your PC would have a firewall as part of the Internet security suite that you have installed but that is only one layer of defence.
+The way you would do that is to have something called a “Firewall”.(built-in to Windows10) At the most basic level your PC would have a firewall as part of an Internet security suite that you have installed (Windows 10 has this built-in) but that is only one layer of defence.
 At the advanced security level, you would have a separate Firewall.
 You would of course also have secure passwords and carry out the free common sense actions that I’ve talked about in the basic security.

-Most ISPs now supply WiFi routers (we will ignore the security pitfalls of WiFi for the time being) and most of these have the built-in firewall.
-Unfortunately some of the really basic (not always cheap) WiFi routers only have very basic Firewall facilities but the better ones are more configurable to allow you to get the best security.
+Most ISPs now supply WiFi routers (we will ignore the security pitfalls of WiFi for the time being) and most of these have a built-in firewall.
+Unfortunately some of the really basic (not always cheap) WiFi routers only have very basic Firewall facilities (NAT see firewalls) but the better ones are more configurable to allow you to get the best security.

-When choosing a router, look for something called SPI (Statefull Packet Inspection) – no don’t ask it will take a while to explain that!
+When choosing a router /Internet Gateway, look for something called SPI (Statefull Packet Inspection) – no don’t ask it will take a while to explain that!
 In addition look for “Content filtering“, this allows you to filter out websites with undesirable content.